seanphan05/Flower-Recognition/README.md

 ![Alt text](https://github.com/seanphan05/Flower-Recognition/blob/master/Rplot01.png)

    In the second approach, I trained model with 30 epochs, each epoch took around 2 minutes.
 This approach is quite faster than the previous method, since the process only need to deal with 2 dense layers.
 More than that, the validation accuracy is 77.9% and the model accuracy is much better with 89.2%.
 After applying the model on testing data, I received the accuracy of 81.2% far better than the previous approach with just 20%.
+It seems the model become overfitting after 6 or 7 epochs.

 **Figure 2: Training and validation metrics using pretrained base and feature extraction**